ReverendBayes/Co-DETR-Car-Damage-Detector/README.md

 ---

 ## Component Table
-A Co-DETR Transformer-Based Learner Enhanced with CBAM Attention, Hybrid Loss, and Albumentation-Augmented Training for Vehicle Damage Detection:
+A Co-DETR Transformer-Based Training Pipeline for a Learner Enhanced with CBAM Attention, Hybrid Loss, and Albumentation-Augmented Training for Vehicle Damage Detection:

 | Component                | Implementation Details | Notes |
 |--------------------------|------------------------|-------|